LinogeFly/RocketLeagueTradingTools/notes.md

 ## To-do

+### Known issues

+- Notifications age hours are not shown properly if the age is more than 24 hours.

 ### Core

+- Should not delete offers that have notifications related to them.
 - Add more unit tests for persistence repository mapping.
 - Split `PersistenceRepository` into smaller, application specific repositories.
 - Add DI for tests.
 Wrap the DI container into `Given` and `Then` classes.
 Check MyPages for inspiration.